OpenSourceBrain/PyloricNetwork/README.md

 The same cell is used as the basis for 3 cells AB_PD, LP and PY with different channel densities, connected in the pyloric rhythm generator network specified in Fig 3d of Prinz, Bucher and Marder, 2004 above.
 Differences from the original model: Synapses are thresholded rather than graded.

+A Python file which can be used to load the NeuroML into MOOSE is at [pyloric_net_MOOSE.py](https://github.com/OpenSourceBrain/PyloricNetwork/blob/master/AdityaGilraMOOSEnC/pyloric_net_MOOSE.py)

 ----------------------------------